 The WFLC oversees the entire Cohesive Strategy effort.
-In Phase I, the WFLC designated the Wildland Fire Executive Council (WFEC) to facilitate the development and implementation of the National Cohesive Wildland Fire Management.
-The WFEC is composed of representatives of federal and state agencies, firefighting organizations, tribes, counties, and cities (see Appendix D).
+In Phase I, the WFLC designated the Wildland Fire Executive Council (WFEC) to provide strategic direction over Phases II and III.
+The WFEC is composed of representatives of federal and state agencies, firefighting organizations, tribes, counties, and cities (see Error!
+Reference source not found.).